nav-left cat-right

 via Will airports screen for body signals?
 Researchers hope so – CNN.com.

-4 Responses to “Airport security may screen you with a Nintendo Wii”
+3 thoughts on “Airport security may screen you with a Nintendo Wii”

 1. Haha, no way.
 Actually, I think a majority of people would be shitting their pants since they would get all nervous.
 Then what?
 10 ppl get held for suspicion?